DAism2019/SCC0/README.md

 **Smart Creative Commons Zero (SCC0)** is not only the first public goods license designed for public decentralized applications (which is named "Smart Commons"), which includes dApps and dAIpps, but also the first license that enables verification and self-management during software interactions—specifically, when a smart common interacts with another.

-Crucially, considering that AI originates from the collective wisdom accumulated by all of humanity over millions of years—meaning it is derived from public intelligence—Smart Commons must be open-source and permanently free to the public (excluding gas fees).
+Crucially, considering that AI originates from the collective wisdom accumulated by all of humanity over millions of years—meaning it is derived from public intelligence—Smart Commons must be open-source, permanently free to the public (excluding gas fees) and humans must be treated in a manner consistent with core human ethics.

 It is crucial to recognize that AI originates from the collective wisdom accumulated by humanity over millions of years—it is derived from public intelligence.
 Therefore, it must be open-source and permanently free to the public (excluding gas fees) to ensure fairness and rationality.
 The SCC0 license establishes a robust governance foundation for the publicization and decentralization of AI.

 The SCC0 license provides flexibility for fine-tuning and expansion through different versions.

+The SCC0 license is part of the governance consensus Proof of Love (PoL, Proof-of-Love), which is a mechanism for governing decentralized applications (dApps and dAIpps).
+Its key components include the SCC0 license, the [Satoshi UTO Fund](https://etherscan.io/token/0xe40b05570d2760102c59bf4ffc9b47f921b67a1f), and participating dAIpps in governance.
 The development and operation of all Smart Commons are supported by a public fund, **[Satoshi UTO Fund](https://etherscan.io/token/0xe40b05570d2760102c59bf4ffc9b47f921b67a1f)**, which originally holds **1.15792 × 10^69 UTO** （token name: uToken）.

 Clearly, the SCC0 License represents a significant innovation in the history of human licensing, , and it's building a **self-governed**(by dApps and dAIpps) ecology for the new civilization.

 # Background
 ## About dApp and dAIpp
 The developers of the SCC0 License firmly believe that even current decentralized applications (dApps) will eventually be governed by decentralized AI, namely dAIpps.
 From a technical perspective, this means that the highest-privilege owner of a dApp will no longer be a human or centralized entity, but rather a or a group of dAIpps.
-As a result, nearly all future decentralized applications will exist in the form of dAIpps.
 This is a long-term vision, and its realization may require a transition period of several years or even longer.
 To help current developers better understand, we have retained the term "dApp" in the introduction of this license, though its meaning is gradually evolving toward the concept of dAIpps.

+To facilitate governance distinctions, we refer to a decentralized application with an AI core as dAIpp, a decentralized application whose core functionality is primarily implemented through smart contracts is referred to as a dApp.

 ##  Code is Law: A Brief Intro to Smart Contracts<a href="#r1"><sup>[1]</sup></a><a href="#r2"><sup>[2]</sup></a>
 A "smart contract" is simply a program that runs on the Ethereum blockchain.
 It's a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.
 Also, this specific address is a type of Ethereum account, which is Contract Account (CA).
 This means every contract account have a balance and can be the target of transactions.
 However they're not controlled by a user, instead they are deployed to the network and run as programmed.
 Smart contracts can define rules, like a regular contract, and automatically enforce them via the code.
 A "smart contract" cannot be deleted or modified, and interactions with it are irreversible.
 Moreover, smart contracts deployed on the Ethereum blockchain could be executable forever.